szajbus/szajbus.github.io/_posts/2023-05-15-how-to-use-monaco-editor-with-phoenix-live-view-and-esbuild.markdown

 title: "How to use Monaco editor with Phoenix LiveView and esbuild"
 date: "2023-05-15 12:00:00"
 categories: Elixir
 excerpt: "Monaco is state-of-the-art browser-based code editor that powers VS Code.
-Let's see how to integrate it with Phoenix LiveView through esbuild."
+Let's see how to integrate it with Phoenix LiveView using esbuild."
 ---

 Monaco Editor is state-of-the-art code editor, packed with features like syntax coloring, IntelliSense[^1], validation and much more.
 It powers VS Code and since it is browser-based, it can be integrated into web-apps too.
 If you ever used Elixir's Livebook, you've seen it action.